Level/abstract-leveldown/UPGRADING.md

 Please see the [README](README.md) for a list of options.
 Note that some of these have replaced `process.browser` checks.

+### Iterator must have a `db` reference

+The `db` argument of the `AbstractIterator` constructor became mandatory, as well a public `db` property on the instance.
+Its existence is not new; the test suite now asserts that your implementation also has it.

 ### Seeking became part of official API

 If your implementation previously defined the public `iterator.seek(target)`, it must now define the private `iterator._seek(target)`.
 The new public API is equal to the reference implementation of `leveldown` except for two differences: